PC

 (i).
 During this career path in Strathclyde Police, constable McLean sustained what appeared to be a minor back injury rescuing a waterlogged casualty from the harbour.

 (ii).
-Several month later, during a remote helicopter casualty evac., the emergency was under-crewed.
+Several month later, during a remote helicopter casualty evacuation., the emergency was under-crewed.
 There were two paramedics required at one end of a stretcher (to administer life-saving protocols) bearing a seriously injured farmer requiring a lift onto a hovering air-ambulance helicopter.
 The aircraft could not land due to the boggy, unstable nature of the terrain.
 So the pilot was unable to assist with lifting the stretcher on-board.
 Constable McLean managed to lift the other end of the stretcher (solo) onto the ambulance helicopter.
 Miraculously the casualty survived.
 However, the spinal injury became worse.

 (iii).
 The third and police career-ending injury was a casualty choking to death.
 The casualty was wedged in a position that had rendered him incapable of exiting.
 Then after cyanosis was witnessed on the patients face and hands, the casualty had become unconscious.
 As this was not a Road Traffic Accident nor similar high-impact-trauma event, and no neck injuries were likely, the casualty was safely extracted.
 The patient survived.
 Unfortunately, due to the rural nature of the incident, there were no immediate back-up emergency service crew available.
 The manoeuvre lifting a very large, unconscious casualty, single headedly caused a third, cumulative back injury that can be clearly seen on the following MRI scans.